ThinkDataEd/curriculum/docs/unit4/lesson7.md

 12. Explain that each team will now use the statisticians’ method for declaring a winner.
 Display the mean absolute error formula and discuss what each symbol means.

+    Here is the script for MAE:

+        #find the absolute value of the residuals using one of the statistics
+        #For this example, we will use the first quartile from the training data (65 inches):
+        datasetA <- mutate(datasetA, residual=abs(heightA-65))

+        #Finally, we use the mean function to:
+        #sum up the residuals and divide by 10 to find our mean absolute error:
+        mean(~residual, data=datasetA)

+    This process gives us the mean absolute error of 4.32.

 13. Using our previous examples, recalculate your predictions using the MAE.